Chocolate ganache overnight oats

 Pumpkin cookie rusks

-Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 6 Beginner Difficulty 0 Ingredients 500g margarine 800ml plant-based milk 1 1/2 cups mashed smooth pumpkin (like butternut or non-stringy pumpkin) 1 tbsp apple cider vinegar 1 tsp vanilla extract 2 cups brown sugar (keep 1/2 of the sugar for sprinkling- you can use less for a less sweet version) 1 tbsp cinnamon 1kg self-rising flour 1 cup coconut flour 1 cup soy milk powder or milk powder or choice 2 tsp baking powder 1/3 tsp salt Method Preheat oven to 180 degrees Celsius.
+Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 6 Beginner Difficulty 0 Ingredients 500g margarine 800ml plant-based milk 1 1/2 cups mashed smooth pumpkin (like butternut or non-stringy pumpkin) 1 tbsp apple cider vinegar 1 tsp vanilla extract 2 cups brown sugar (keep 1/2 of the sugar for sprinkling- you can use less for a less sweet version) 1 tbsp cinnamon 1kg self-raising flour 1 cup coconut flour 1 cup soy milk powder or milk powder or choice 2 tsp baking powder 1/3 tsp salt Method Preheat oven to 180 degrees Celsius.
 Melt the margarine and add the milk, vanilla extract, and apple cider vinegar.
 Let it curdle for five minutes.
 Mix in the mashed pumpkin.
 Sift in the flour, sugar, and salt, and mix well until the ingredients are fully combined with no dry bits remaining.
 Smear or spray the rusk tins with non-stick spray.
 Add the rusk batter into the rusk baking trays.
 Mix the 1/4- 1/2 cups of sugar with the cinnamon.
 Sprinkle the cinnamon sugar over the top of the pumpkin rusks.
 Bake the rusks for 50-60 minutes until golden on top Once golden, remove the rusks from the oven and let them cool completely before removing from the tins.
 Slicing the rusks into fingers, and drying out in the oven for 6-7 hours at 100-110 degrees Celsius until fully dry.
 Store the rusks in an air-dry container for up to three weeks.
-Photo Gallery Hope you love these super yummy nostalgic rusks* M*
+Photo Gallery Hope you love these super yummy nostalgic rusks* M* Related Posts

 Milk tart rusks

 Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 4 Beginner Difficulty 0 Ingredients 500g margarine 1 L plant-based milk 1 tbsp apple cider vinegar 1 tsp vanilla extract 2 cups brown sugar (keep 1/2 of the sugar for sprinkling- you can use less for a less sweet version) 2 tbsp cinnamon 1kg self-rising flour 1 1/2 cups coconut flour 1 cup soy milk powder 2 tsp baking powder 1/3 tsp salt Method Preheat oven to 180 degrees Celsius.
 Melt the margarine and add the milk, vanilla extract, and apple cider vinegar.
 Let it curdle for five minutes.
 Sift in the flour, sugar, and salt, and mix well until the ingredients are fully combined with no dry bits remaining.
 Smear or spray the rusk tins with non-stick spray.
 Mix the 1/2 cups of sugar with the cinnamon.
 Add 3/4 of the rusk batter into the tins.
 Sprinkle over the cinnamon sugar, and then add the last bit, sprinkling the tops with the rest of the cinnamon sugar.
 Bake the rusks for 50-60 minutes until golden on top Once golden, remove from the oven and let it cool completely before removing from the tins, slicing into fingers, and drying out in the oven for 6-7 hours at 100-110 degrees Celsius until fully dry.
 Store the rusks in an air-dry container for up to three weeks.
 Photo Gallery Hope you love these delish rusks!!
-M*
+M* Related Posts

 Pumpkin pie chia pudding

 Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 0 Beginner Difficulty 0 Ingredients 1/3 cup TF chia seeds 1/2 cup coconut water or milk 1/2 cup plain yogurt or full-fat coconut milk 1-2 tbsp honey 1 scoop vanilla protein powder 1/2 tsp ground ginger 1/4 tsp ground nutmeg 1/2 tsp ground cinnamonPumpkin Pie Filling 1 cup steamed or cooked pumpkin ( butternut or sweet potato) 1/2 cup plain yogurt or coconut milk 1-2 tbsp honey or brown datesOr date syrup 1 tbsp nut butter Method Mix the chia seeds with the water and yogurt, protein powder, sweetener, and spices, and let it curdle to get nice and thick.
 Mash or blend the pumpkin pie filling until nice and smooth.
 Layer the chia seed pudding with the pumpkin pie filling and serve with extra sweetener andtoasted nuts.
 Photo Gallery I hope you love this creamy and super filling chia pudding recipe!!
-M*
+M* Related Posts

 Berry custard oats

 Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 0 Beginner Difficulty 0 Ingredients 1 cup quick oats 1 cup rolled oats 1-2 cups water 1 cup milk of choice 1-2 scoops protein powder pinch of salt 1 tsp vanilla extract 1/4 cups cornstarch water to make the slurry Toppings 2 cups blueberries 1-2 tbsp honey 1 tbsp lemon juice 1-2 tbsp cornstarch tahini to top Shredded almonds to top Method Add the oats, water, milk, protein powder, and salt into a saucepan.
 Let it simmer for 5-10 minutes, or until the oats are tender and soft.
 Mix the cornstarch with the water, then add the slurry to the oats and let them simmer for a bit longer until they become nice and custardy.
 Add the blueberries and the rest of the ingredients for the blueberry compote into a saucepan, and add some water until the berries are nice, soft, and jammy.
 Once the oats are cooked, add 2-3 tbsp of the berry compote onto the oats, then top with tahini, shredded almonds, and a drizzle of honey.
 Serve and enjoy!
 Photo Gallery Hope you love this delicious bowl of oats!!
-M*
+M* Related Posts

 Sweet potato sourdough pancakes

 Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 2 Beginner Difficulty 0 Ingredients 3/4 cups steamed sweet potato 1/2 tsp ground ginger 1/4 tsp ground nutmeg 1/2 tsp ground cinnamon 1/3 cups milk 1/4 cup sourdough discard 1 heaped date caramel or syrup 1:1 ratio of choice plus almond butter mixed 1 cup buckwheat or spelt flour or oat flour Scoop of protein powder if you like(just add more milk) Pinch of saltOil to fryBananas to serveDate syrup or syrup of choice to serve Date caramel:1 1/2 cups soaked brown dates blended with some almond butter and a dash of milk and a pinch of salt to make the caramel.
 Method 1.
 Blend the sweet potato and milk, add in the spices and sourdough discard, and blend again until smooth.2.
 Scoop into a bowl, add in the date caramel and salt, mix well, then fold in the flour until mixed well until smooth.3.
 Fry 2-3 tbsp for each pancake until brown, then layer the pancakes with the date caramel, sliced banana and top with date caramel when serving!
 Photo Gallery I hope you love these super delicate and delish pancakes!
-M*
+M* Related Posts